 Borderless VPN is a Norwegian provider and a newcomer to the VPN arena.
-It’s very small, costs more than many reliable VPNs, and makes pretty strong claims – “zero logging,” “multi OS support,” “enhanced security,” and “unblock media,” for example.
+It’s very small, costs more than many reliable VPNs like NordVPN, and makes pretty strong claims – “zero logging,” “multi OS support,” “enhanced security,” and “unblock media,” for example.

 Borderless VPN uses AES 256-bit encryption, which is a solid start, but it only supports OpenVPN and doesn’t have its own native apps (except for Windows and Android).
 Instead, it relies on third-party OpenVPN apps to run on Mac, iOS, and Linux.
 However, an iOS app is launching soon and will use IKEv2 as its default protocol.